Apple will charge small developers less when they sell apps on the App Store

 Apple said it chose $1 million because internal studies find that apps tend to find greater success when they reach that amount.
 And if a developer dips below that amount, they become eligible for the program again.

-Apple's moves come after years of debate among its 28 million app developers, who've bristled at the iPhone maker's commissions as the digital storefront's expanded to more than 1.5 billion active devices.
-Apple has also required the only way people can download sanctioned iPhone and iPad apps is through its app store.
+The shift comes after years of debate among Apple's 28 million app developers, who've bristled at the iPhone maker's commissions as the digital storefront's expanded to more than 1.5 billion active devices.
+Apple has also required that the only way people can download sanctioned iPhone and iPad apps is through its app store.
 To many developers, Apple's heavy-handed approach stifles their business.

+It's not just small developers that have taken issue with Apple over the App Store commissions.
+Epic Games, maker of the hit battle royale game Fortnite, and powerhouse music service Spotify also have targeted the company.

+Apple's latest change "demonstrates that...App Store policies are arbitrary and capricious," Spotify said Wednesday in a statement, adding that "Apple's anti-competitive behavior threatens all developers on iOS."
+Spotify pulled out of Apple's in-app purchase system three years ago in protest against the 30% commission, which Spotify must pay while Apple's own rival music service, Apple Music, doesn't.

 For developers, the enormous app economy, which Apple pegged at more than a half trillion dollars, is worth it in the end.
 Apple users are typically more willing to pay for apps as well.